 If it’s a grassroots education you’re looking for, there’s no better place on Earth to immerse yourself in coffee than Colombia.

-Planning a trip to Colombia?
+Planning a trip to South America?
 Here are 24 must-see places in Colombia.

 We teamed up with local outfit LandVenture Travel to get a taste for Colombia’s coffee culture.
 The only company in Medellin authorised to visit certain farms, travelling with LandVenture is a unique experience.
 With LandVenture, we were able to get off the beaten track and meet many of the characters who make the coffee industry tick.
 Andres, LandVenture’s founder, and our guide, Juan, are both deeply invested in this part of the country.
 Their shared passion for coffee and for Colombia really made our tour special.

 On the road in Colombia with LandVenture Travel

 Departing Medellin bright and early, we weaved our way through the valleys and plateaus of the Central Andes in Juan’s ute.
 Panoramas of untouched forest greeted us at every turn.
 Our final destination, Concordia, lay several hairpin bends away, a little under 100km southwest of Medellin at the head of Colombia’s coffee belt.

 We weren’t far into the journey when we got our first whiff of coffee country.
 But it wasn’t coffee beans we smelt: It was coal.
 Artisanal mines set on the side of the highway feeding a never ending row of pick up trucks with coal.
 Further down the road, their loads are used to power mechanical coffee dryers.